 In partnership with national advisors, we provide state partners with:

-- Technical assistance, including coaching that is organized around their customized goals; resources such as webinars, a newsletter, and a robust SEL library; findings from state-specific research; information on best practices and evidence-based tools developed for the field; and customized plans for advancing SEL.
+- Technical assistance, including coaching that is organized around their customized goals; resources such as webinars, a newsletter, and a robust SEL library in our state resource center; findings from state-specific research; information on best practices and evidence-based tools developed for the field; and customized plans for advancing SEL.

 In 2020, CASEL launched the SEL and Workforce initiative, strategically supporting teams in eight states in partnership with key national collaborators.

 CSI Advisory CommitteeBack to top

 The CSI Advisory Committee supports state teams in achieving their customized goals and plans—creating the conditions for the districts and schools in their state to implement evidence-based, equity-focused SEL policies and practices.

 - Megan Blanco, Director of Safe and Healthy Schools, National Association of State Boards of Education

 - Anne Bowles, Program Director, Student-Centered Learning, Council of Chief State School Officers

 - Sara Castro-Olivo, Associate Professor, Texas A&M University